Dre Campbell Farm

 11. Garlic Spray

-The scent of garlic repels carrot pests and other garden insects so they keep their distance from your plants.
+The scent of garlic repels carrot pests and other garden insects, so they keep their distance from your plants.

 Takeaway

 When it comes to controlling carrot flies, organic farmers have a few different options.
-They can use traps, repellents, or other organic techniques to keep the pests away.
+They can use traps, repellents, or other organic techniques to help keep the pests away.

 Picture credit | Picture 2 credit